John Elliott (businessman): Carlton Football Club President

 Elliott became the president of the Carlton Football Club in 1983, when he replaced Ian Rice.
 During Elliott's tenure as president of the Club, he oversaw a significant period of on and off field success for the club.
 Elliott also oversaw Carlton's two premiership victories in 1987 and 1995.

 After the 2002 AFL season, Elliott was voted out of office as president of the Carlton Football Club, a position he had held for two decades.
-The club, after having finished last for the first time since 1894, was later found to have committed serious long-term breaches of the Australian Football League salary cap regulations, which resulted in a fine of $930,000, forfeited draft picks including the prized number one draft pick, and an ongoing prolonged period of poor results on the field.
+The club, after having finished last for the first time since 1894, was later found to have committed serious long-term breaches of the Australian Football League salary cap regulations, which resulted in a fine of $930,000, forfeited draft picks (including the prized number-one draft pick), and an ongoing prolonged period of poor results on the field.
 Further, in a move some thought to be ungracious given his long service to the club, his name was also removed from all signage at Carlton's home ground at Princes Park.
 Elliott was then replaced by Ian Collins as President of Carlton Football Club.

 Later life

 In January 2005, he declared himself bankrupt, to be discharged in July 2008.
+When he died in 2021 his net worth was less than $12,000.

 On television, Elliott was a regular guest panelist on the ABC television program Q&A. In 2010, he appeared on the televised Dick Smith population debate, where his vision to harness Northern Australia's excess rainfall via pipeline to the Murray–Darling headwaters in Queensland received wide support.

 In 2012, he featured on the ABC's Agony Uncles program.
 On radio, he regularly appeared on a program presented by his son Tom on talkback station 3AW.

 Elliott was the inaugural chairman of the Committee for Melbourne and a director of the foundation of the University of Melbourne Business School.
 In September 2015, he was made an honorary fellow of the school.

 Personal life

 He was divorced from the late Lorraine Elliott, a former Victorian state parliamentarian for the Liberal Party.
 They had three children.
 The eldest is Tom Elliott (born 1967), an investment banker and radio and television presenter.
-His daughter Caroline Elliott is vice-president of the Liberal Party in Victoria.
+His daughter Caroline Elliott was vice-president of the Liberal Party in Victoria.
 He also had two children from his second marriage, which also ended in divorce.
 His second wife, Amanda Elliott, later became the first female chairperson in the Victorian Racing Club's 153-year history.

 Known for his "eccentric, crass and often controversial style of business and politics", Elliott was also a long-term cigarette smoker and claimed to have considered running for the 2016 Australian Senate on a platform of "Smokers' Rights".

-Elliott was admitted to the Epworth Hospital in Richmond, Victoria after suffering a fall in September 2021.
+Elliott was admitted to the Epworth Hospital in Richmond, Victoria, after suffering a fall in September 2021.
 He died on 23 September 2021, ten days before his 80th birthday.